Roy-05/audio-visualizer/README.md

 - [x] ~Need to stop requests to draw function on pause~
 - [x] ~Convert horizontal visualization into circular~
-- [ ] Need to remove redundant code [drawDefaultCanvas].
+- [ ] Need to remove redundant code
-- [ ] Make number of Audio bars a function of circle radius
 - [ ] CSS tasks:
     * ~Format Audio Bar heights~
     * ~Format Canvas Size and position in middle of the screen~
     * ~Make canvas size and no. of Audio Bars responsive~
     * ~Make Audio Bars have rounded edges~
+    * ~Add background, button CSS and general improvements~
      * Add transition effect on pause for audio bars
-    * Add background, button CSS and general improvements

 - [ ] Responsiveness